rikiod/SpaceCommsApp/README.md

  Despite the fact that we gathered the message that the user wanted to communicate in English, we still need to translate it to morse code in order to transmit it to the Moon.
 From here, we conducted a feasibility study to see what the best method would be to communicate.
 Since morse code is traditionally automatically recorded, the fact that we are using manual and visual lights means we need to adapt our system.

-**Table 3** The table below shows the pros and cons of using a time-based Morse system in which a dot would be represented by the light being on for one second.
+**Table 3:** The pros and cons of using a time-based Morse system in which a dot would be represented by the light being on for one second.
 If the light were on for three seconds, that would be a dash.
 Meanwhile, spaces between letters and words would be represented by different lengths of the light being off.

 | Pros  | Cons    |
 | :----: |:----:|